-AQA, City & Guilds, CCEA, OCR, Pearson and WJEC
+AQA, OCR, Pearson and WJEC

-Information for candidates - coursework assessments
+Information for candidates: non-examination assessments

-This document tells you about some things that you must and must not do when you are completing coursework.
+This document tells you about some things that you must and must not do when you are completing your work.

-When you submit any coursework for marking, you will be asked to sign an authentication statement confirming that you have read and followed these regulations.
+When you submit your work for marking, the awarding body will normally require you to sign an authentication statement confirming that you have read and followed these regulations.